-Examples of Breaking Changes
+Types of Breaking Changes

-- Change of a field name.
+- Change of a field or parameter name;

 - Modification of the data type of a field (for example, converting a single object to a list of objects).

-- Addition of a new non-mandatory field.
+- Addition of a new API service;

-- Addition of a new service.
+- Addition of a method to an API service;

-- Addition of new reports.
+- Addition of a new report to the Reconciliation Reports;

-- Addition of metrics/dimensions to reports.
+- Addition of a new column to the Reconciliation Reports;

 - Change in order of fields in an object, or objects in an array.